 - · collaborate with your colleagues,

 - · test execution of workflows.

-- create and share data apps, schedules, and API services
+- · create and share data apps, schedules, and API services

 - · keep track of changes with versioning.

-The following is a guide for installing KNIME Business Hub into a single-node Kubernetes cluster running on a supported Linux distribution.
+The following is a guide for installing KNIME Business Hub into an embedded cluster.

 To administrate a KNIME Business Hub instance please refer instead to the following guide: